top of page

 • Symptom-based labels

 Until the right questions are asked, treatment stays superficial and symptoms persist.
-This is why working with a root cause detective, who understands the complex mechanisms that underly SIBO, is critical to recovery.
+This is why working with a root cause detective, who understands the complex mechanisms that underlie SIBO, is critical to recovery.

 What to Do If You Suspect SIBO (or Keep Relapsing)